Introduction:

 If a parent expresses sadness while comforting a child, the child mimics that sadness.

 II.
-The second way emotion becomes incorporated into a child’s personality occurs when a parent’s emotion triggers an opposite emotion in the child.
-To clarify how this happens, I first need to distinguish between two general types of emotion.
+The second way children’s emotions are evoked is through interactions with parents that trigger opposite emotions.
+To explain how this happens, I first need to distinguish between two general types of emotion.

 I group emotions into two broad categories that I call Category 1 and Category 2.

-Category 1 emotions are activating or energizing.
+1. Category 1 emotions are activating or energizing.
 They involve increased physiological arousal and are often expressed through outward action.
 Common terms that describe Category 1 emotions include anger, frustration, impatience, agitation, displeasure, resentment, irritation, annoyance, hostility, indignation, disapproval, disdain, disgust, and sternness.
-Behaviors that are often charged with Category 1 emotion include scolding, lecturing, criticizing, punishing, and disciplining.
+Category 1 emotions also include one form of pride, the tense, status-oriented version described on the More Thoughts page.
+Behaviors often charged with Category 1 emotion include scolding, lecturing, criticizing, punishing, and disciplining.

 Category 1 and 2 emotions and parent-child interactions: When a parent is expressing Category 1 or Category 2 emotion, it is important to distinguish between times when the parent and child are interacting and times when they are not.